CookEditors/NOS/_posts/2015-08-24-candidate-for-death.md

 “I wish to God we could get our hands on that same damned Scarlet Ace!”

-“Softly, Charles....
+“Softly, Charles ….
 We will,” said Lacy cheerfully.

 “Eh?

 “Tonight, little man, if the gods are good.”
 Weaver fairly bounced with excitement.

 “What do you mean?
 Did Farino –”

 “Farino did.
 He pumps quite easily.
 To be quite blunt he—er—spilled his guts very prettily.
 I expect to use him as a decoy duck tonight.
 We have a date with the Scarlet Ace—at his headquarters, Charles—and I sincerely hope he’s at home.”

 “Where’s his headquarters this time?
 Did you find out? “ Weaver rapped.

 “Haven’t the foggiest.
 Not the slightest idea.
 Shall we leave that detail to Farino?
-I’m sure he’ll show us the way. . . .
+I’m sure he’ll show us the way ….
 Quite ready, Charles?”

 Tattersall Lacy picked up his light malacca stick, adjusted his Homburg hat a precise angle and unlocked the door.